till2/till2.github.io/_posts/2022-12-21-actorcritic.md

 ### TODO

 - read through the post to check for any errors (and compare to [Vanilla Policy Gradient - Pieter Abbeel](https://www.youtube.com/watch?v=KjWF8VIMGiY&list=PLwRJQ4m4UJjNymuBM9RdmB3Z9N5-0IlY0&index=4))
+- how would it work for continuous action spaces?
 - A2C implementation with vectorized environments (on GPU; average over losses) -> gymnasium tutorial
 - k-step returns implementation
 - GAE implementation